A Beginner's Guide on Making the Switch to Plastic-Free

 Effort: Considerate

-Buy in bulk — If your current grocery doesn't offer bulk, consider finding one that does so you can replace pre-packaged snacks and beans with your bags.
-Normally, these are found at co-ops and natural/health food stores.
+Buy in bulk: Ifyour current grocery store doesn't offer bulk, consider finding one that does so you can replace pre-packaged snacks and beans with your bags.
+These are usually found at co-ops and natural/health food stores.

-Bring your own reusable cutlery or containers — This is the easiest way to avoid unnecessary plastic usage when out and about.
+Bring your own reusable cutlery or containers: This is the easiest way to avoid unnecessary plastic usage when out and about.
 Cooking at home is a surefire way to avoid acquiring plastic for transport.
 The plastic that does make its way into to-go bags is often thrown out without being used, so be mindful!
-In any case, you can ask the restaurant to hold off on the utensils and any non-essential extras that you have or can reuse at home, and if you have condiments in your fridge, don't take any more.
+You can ask the restaurant to hold off on the utensils and any non-essential extras that you have or can reuse at home.
+If you have condiments in your fridge, don't take any more.

 Step 7: Plastic-Free Essentials